The Atiyah class of generalized holomorphic vector bundles

 \makeatletter \newif\if@borderstar \bordermatrix{\@ifnextchar*{ \@borderstartrue\@bordermatrix@i}{\@borderstarfalse\@bordermatrix@i*} } \@bordermatrix@i*{\@ifnextchar[{\@bordermatrix@ii}{\@bordermatrix@ii[()]}} \@bordermatrix@ii[#1]#2{ \begingroup \m@th\@tempdima8.75\p @\setbox\z@\vbox{ \cr{\crcr\noalign{\kern 2\p@\global \cr\endline }} \ialign {$##$\hfil\kern 2\p@\kern\@tempdima & \thinspace \hfil $##$\hfil && \quad\hfil $##$\hfil\crcr\omit\strut \hfil\crcr\noalign{\kern -\baselineskip}#2\crcr\omit \strut\cr}} \setbox\tw@\vbox{\unvcopy\z@\global\setbox\@ne\lastbox} \setbox\tw@\hbox{\unhbox\@ne\unskip\global\setbox\@ne\lastbox} \setbox\tw@\hbox{ $\kern\wd\@ne\kern -\@tempdima\left\@firstoftwo#1 \if@borderstar\kern2pt\else\kern -\wd\@ne\fi \global\setbox\@ne\vbox{\box\@ne\if@borderstar\else\kern 2\p@\fi} \vcenter{\if@borderstar\else\kern -\ht\@ne\fi \unvbox\z@\kern-\if@borderstar2\fi\baselineskip} \if@borderstar\kern-2\@tempdima\kern2\p@\else\,\fi\right\@secondoftwo#1 $ } \;\vbox{\kern\ht\@ne\box\tw@} \endgroup } \makeatother

-\abstract For a generalized holomorphic vector bundle, we introduce the Atiyah class, which is the obstruction of the existence of generalized holomorphic connections on this bundle.
-Similar to the holomorphic case, such Atiyah classes can be defined by three approaches: the $\rm{\check{C}}$ech cohomology, the extension class of the first jet bundle as well as the Lie pair.
+\abstract We introduce the notion of Atiyah class of a generalized holomorphic vector bundle, which captures the obstruction to the existence of generalized holomorphic connections on the bundle.
+As in the classical holomorphic case, this Atiyah class can be defined in three different ways: using \v{C}ech cohomology, using the first-jet short exact sequence, or adopting the Lie pair point of view.